Facebook still doesn't know the extent of Russian ad buys in election

 "If the interaction was limited to the walled garden of self-serve, Facebook can make the case that it was just the machine talking to the Russians," Adam Sharp, Twitter's former director of media partnerships, who's now doing consulting work and speaking, told CNNMoney.

 "However, there are still questions," he added.
-"Why weren't there preventative measures in place to alert Facebook to the fact that his might be political advertising?
+"Why weren't there preventative measures in place to alert Facebook to the fact that this might be political advertising?
 And why didn't this buy trigger an account executive to reach out to the buyer?"

 On internal discussion boards, two Facebook sources said, employees have called for greater transparency from their bosses about the content of the ads, how and where in the country they were targeted and what steps were being taken to prevent further meddling.
 "People [want] to know what's going on and how this happened," a Facebook source said.